10 Consequences of Drinking Too Little Water

 - Your cartilage, which helps limit friction within your joints, is made up of 70% water.

-- This is why it’s important to have plenty of fluid so your cartilage can maintain its proper shape, which allows for movement between the bones.
+- As such, it’s important to drink plenty of liquids so your cartilage can maintain its proper shape, which allows for movement between the bones.

 The amount of water you should drink depends on factors such as your age, level of physical activity, the weather, and health, among others.